con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sangs rgyas kun gyi rang bzhin 'chang/ /
 >> 	skad cig thams cad bye brag byed] deest in NyiGyu

-With knowledge of the five *skandha*s, three times,
+Throughout three times, the content of five *skandha*s,
 Discerning clearly each and every moment,
 Awakening in but a single moment,
 His basic nature equal to all buddhas, (141)